Kenndul History, Family Crest & Coats of Arms

 Early Origins of the Kenndul family

-family seat for this family.
+The surname Kenndul was first found in Treworgy in Duloe, and are traced to Richard Kendall or Treworgy, Burgess for Lunceston in the forty-third of Edward III.
+For many centuries Pelyn was the family seat for this family.
 And it here that Walter, the third son of John Kendall of Treworgy married a daughter and coheir of Robert Holland, an illegitimate son of a Duke of Exeter.
-CITATION[CLOSE]

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
 "The Kendalls of Cornwall, long and still resident at Pelyn, were formerly of Treworgy in that county."
-CITATION[CLOSE]

 Early History of the Kenndul family